-We buy around 12% of the world’s black tea, 3% of tomatoes for processing, and 3% of the palm oil produced.
-Half of our raw materials come from farms and forests.
-The decisions that we make on who we source from, and how we work with them, can have profound implications on global resources and climate change.
-They also have a wider social impact, affecting the livelihoods of our farmers and their families, women and young people.
+Half our raw materials come from farms and forests.
+The decisions we make on who we source from, and how we work with them, can have profound implications on global resources and climate change.
+They also have a wider social impact on human development, affecting the livelihoods of many.

 By sourcing sustainably, we can protect scarce resources.
 We can ensure deforestation, land use and social and community issues are managed responsibly.
-We can also ensure security of supply for our business and reduce costs.
-There is clearly a business case for doing this.
+For our business, sustainable sourcing means we ensure security of supply and reduce market volatility.

-Our progress on sourcing has been strong.
 We are first concentrating on our top ten agricultural raw materials.
 These account for around two thirds of our volumes.
 They include palm oil, paper and board, soy, sugar, tea, fruit and vegetables, sunflower oil, rapeseed oil, dairy ingredients and cocoa.
-We are on track against our 2020 goal for all with the exception of fruit and soy beans.
-Continuing to transform the market, and moving more of our suppliers to sustainable agriculture practices in 2014, will enable us to purchase more of these ingredients sustainably.

 By sharing information about where products come from, we are also meeting emerging consumer desires for more sustainable products.
 More of our brands are able to share their sustainability stories with our consumers: Fruttare is labeling its frozen fruit bars as sustainably sourced, Breyers has launched sustainably sourced vanilla for its ice cream, Magnum is using sustainable cocoa certified by Rainforest Alliance.
 Lipton is now sourcing 100% Rainforest Alliance certified tea for all its tea bags and Knorr is using more sustainably sourced vegetables and herbs.